Industry Awards:

 -

-Nominee should have a track record of significant and sustained PLMA contributions and meaningful service that extend over a seven-year (or greater) period of time.
-This could include serving in senior leadership roles such as board member, officer, taskforce leader, group co-chair, instructor, or staff member.
+Nominees should have a track record of significant and sustained PLMA contributions and meaningful service that extends over a seven-year (or greater) period of time.
+This could include serving in senior leadership roles such as board member, officer, taskforce leader, group co-chair, or instructor.
 It could also include presenting at a number of PLMA events as a subject matter expert.

 -

-- Applicants for an Emeritus Award should be self-nominating, given the need to include a PLMA project as part of the nomination.
-However, PLMA recommends all member practitioners encourage deserving leaders to consider applying.
+Applicants for an Emeritus Award can be self-nominating or nominated by a colleague.
+PLMA recommends all member practitioners encourage deserving leaders to consider applying.

 Timeline and Deadlines